charlielee/boats-animator/docs/features/main-window.md

 ![Sidebar](../img/sidebar.png)

 The sidebar contains options that are generally not changed very often during animating.

-### Change resolution and change camera
-These features have not been implemented yet, although we are working on doing so and are aware that there is a strong demand for them!

 ### Change directory
 Select this to change the folder Boats Animator exports captured frames to.